-Effluent sampling results from the aerated lagoon system (Cell No. 3) prior to storage are tabulated in Table 1-3.
-As seen, effluent quality complies with OC requirements that $BOD_5$ does not exceed 45 mg/L and TSS does not exceed 60 mg/L.
+Effluent sampling results from the aerated lagoon system (Cell No. 3) prior to reservoir storage are tabulated in Table 1-3.
+Exceedances above the OC limit of \leq 45mg/L for BOD5 was observed in March, April and June.
+Exceedances above the OC limit of \leq 60mg/L for TSS was observed in March.